-Academic Patron Request: Current students, faculty, and staff at the University of Oregon or other Oregon institutes of higher education receive free research provided they are using the images for teaching or research.
-Requests may not be made on behalf of any other persons entitled to the free service.
+Academic Patron Request: Current students, faculty, and staff at the University of Oregon receive free research provided they are using the images for teaching or research related to their work at their institution.
+Requests may not be made on behalf of any other persons not entitled to the free research service.

-- Scanning will be done under the supervision of library staff to ensure proper handling.
+- Handling of the photographs will be done under the supervision of Library staff.

 - In accordance with our published fee schedules, patrons not affiliated with the University of Oregon or patrons involved in research for commercial purposes will be required to pay a research fee to compensate for staff time spent locating and retrieving items from the collection.

 Limitations to Publication, Display, and Distribution of Copies or Scans of Aerial Photographs

 If you plan to publish, display, or distribute images of our materials, you must receive permission and you will be assessed a use fee.
 If you are charged a use fee, you will also receive an explicit statement of the permissible uses.
 Use the Aerial Photography Research Service's Permissions Request Form.
 Any additional or altered use requires a new negotiation of the rights and the use fee.
 Use fees are our source of income for preserving and providing access to our collections.
 For more information about permission requests and allowable uses, see Special Collections' guidelines for Image and Permission Requests.